3rd Trump ally charged with vote machine tampering as Michigan election case grows

 She did not immediately respond to requests for comment left by email and a phone message with her attorney.

-On a conservative podcast appearance last week, Lambert said that she had been notified of an indictment and had an arraignment scheduled for Aug.
-3. She claimed no wrongdoing and said Hilson was “misrepresenting the law.”

-Special prosecutor D.J.
-Hilson has been considering charges since September.
-He convened a grand jury in March to determine whether criminal indictments should be issued, court documents show.

-In his statement following the arraignments of DePerno and Rendon, Hilson said “an independent citizens grand jury” authorized charges and that his office did not make any recommendations.
+In his statement following the arraignments of DePerno and Rendon, special prosecutor D.J.
+Hilson said “an independent citizens grand jury” authorized charges and that his office did not make any recommendations.

+On a conservative podcast appearance last week, Lambert said that she had been notified of an indictment and claimed no wrongdoing.
+She said Hilson was “misrepresenting the law.”

 Hilson did not immediately respond to an email requesting comment on Lambert’s charges.